 5. Learn a new skill.

-Whether it’s from taking classes, attending a conference, or reading books, I always have new skills on my list.
-Check out Pam Grow’s 12 Days of Christmas Nonprofit Gifts Giveaway.
+Whether it’s from taking classes, attending a conference, learning to run a 5K, or reading books, I always have new skills on my list.
+See number 4 above!
+I also started learning piano in 2025.
+I found a fantastic teacher and I’m loving learning to play.

 6. Laugh every day.

 Sometimes life gets too serious and too hectic.
-Although I hate to admit it, I sometimes need to remind myself to laugh and play with my kids every day.
-(It’s a welcome break from nagging them to do their homework, clean their rooms, brush their teeth, and get to bed!)
+Although I hate to admit it, I sometimes need to remind myself to laugh with friends and family every day.
+Instead of watching a drama or reading something serious, I intentionally pick a comedy to lighten the mood.

 7. Get inspired.